|

 0 + - - 0 + - 0 + - 0 + - 0 + |

-7.10 0 6.90 - 2.00 + 2.40 + 39.00 - 47.00 0 3.10 0 3.30 + 24.73 0 20.75 - mask coincidence (n/n,%) Contr_0w: 4/5 80 2/5 40 Ther_26w: 1/5 20 3/5 60 classific: C T which is correct, see database records nr.30,78 |
+7.10 0 6.90 - 2.00 + 2.40 + 39.00 - 47.00 0 3.10 0 3.30 + 24.73 0 20.75 - coincidence with ref.classif.masks (n/n,%) Contr_0w: 4/5 80 2/5 40 Ther_26w: 1/5 20 3/5 60 classific: Contr Ther which is correct, see database records nr.30,78 |

 5. Future: As datasets of clinical trials become available in EXCEL or CSV (comma separated variables) format, molecular parameter patterns can be established to reveal molecular characteristics of individual patients in different diagnostic and therapeutic situations.
 They are a prerequisite for the development of molecular classifiers concerning disease diagnosis or individualized outcome predictions in case of a single or several applicable therapies.
-This applies also to the simplification of single cell mass spectroscopy (CyTOF) data evaluation in their presently considerable complecixity.
+This applies also to the simplification of single cell mass spectroscopy (CyTOF) data evaluation (heat maps) in their presently considerable complecixity.

-© 2025 G.Valet |
+| © 2026 G.Valet |